This is a short story I wrote for a contest with a six-hundred word limit. It’s called “Six-hundred”.

 Bob frowned in confusion.

-Want more flash fiction?
-Sign up for my newsletter to receive monthly flash fiction I write for subscribers’ eyes only.
+Want more short stories?
+Sign up for my newsletter to receive monthly short fiction I write for subscribers’ eyes only.
 You’ll also be entered to win a signed copy of my humour novel, Royal Flush (a new winner drawn every month).